ghyoun/potato_films/README.md

 ## Deliverables

 Complete the requirements above to the best of your ability.
-Upload a Git repository with frequent commits and descriptive commit messages.
+Submit a pull request with frequent commits and descriptive commit messages.

 ---